plforacle/mysql-enterprise/security-user/security-user.md

     <copy>mysql -uroot -p -h 127.0.0.1 -P 3306</copy>
     ```

-2. Create a new user and restrict the user to your “serverA” IP
+2. Create a new user and restrict the user to your “Server” IP

 	a. **![#1589F0](https://via.placeholder.com/15/1589F0/000000?text=+) mysql>**